 - Residence Inn by Marriott.
-The extent of these breakfasts vary by location, but the brand promises a “full American breakfast.”
-Expect a basic continental breakfast with a couple of hot options.
+The extent of these breakfasts varies by location, but the brand promises a “full American breakfast.”
+Expect a basic continental breakfast with a couple of hot options like eggs and bacon.

 - Springhill Suites by Marriott.
-Although mostly continental fare such as yogurt and fruit, some locations offer hot eggs, spinach, and other minimal hot buffet items.
+Although mostly continental fare, such as yogurt and fruit, some locations offer minimal hot buffet foods, like eggs, jalapeño-cheddar baked souffle, and spinach quiches.

 - TownePlace Suites by Marriott.
-Similarly, most TownePlace Suites properties offer a basic hot buffet breakfast that includes eggs, sausages, and waffles in addition to the cold continental options.
+Most TownePlace Suites properties offer a basic hot buffet breakfast that includes eggs, sausages, and waffles in addition to the cold continental options.

 - Fairfield Inn & Suites by Marriott.
-This brand offers a few hot options such as eggs and breakfast meats, along with a waffle iron, fruit, toast, and the usual corporate breakfast items.
+This brand offers a few hot options, such as eggs and breakfast meats, along with a waffle iron, fruit, toast, and the usual corporate continental breakfast foods.

 - Element by Marriott.
-Although Element offers the standard Marriott limited hot buffet breakfast, what sets it apart is actually its afternoon offering: a complimentary adult beverage in many locations.
+Element offers the standard Marriott limited hot buffet breakfast, with a few hot options on top of the continental fare.
+As a bonus, many locations offer a complimentary adult beverage in the afternoon to boot.

 6. Wyndham Brands

 Many Wyndham chains provide at least a continental breakfast, and a few offer basic hot items as well.